andreikestrel/andreikestrel/README.md

 - 💪 Transitioning from one field to another requires courage and determination, and I'm fully committed to making this change.

-- 📖 Since 2020, I've been tirelessly dedicated to learning the necessary skills to excel in the world of front-end development.
+- 📖 Since 2021, I have developed a keen interest and have been tirelessly dedicated to learning the necessary skills to excel in both front-end and back-end development.

 - 🌟 I believe that learning is a continuous journey, and I'm constantly updating my skills to stay at the forefront of the latest front-end development trends.